epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself-part-1.md

      help(layer.dataProvider())

- or call your variable itself.
+ or call the variable itself.

      help(provider)